Determining hyperbolicity of compact orientable 3-manifolds with torus boundary: A new test for homeomorphism to

-On the other hand, if $M$ does split along a non-separating annulus into a solid torus, then $M$ is of the form $M(0,2;r)$.
-By Lemma \ref{lem:nsqva}, every finite triangulation of such a manifold admits a non-separating Q-vertex annulus.
-Hence the \texttt{if}-statements eventually activate, and the algorithm correctly returns \texttt{True}. \end{proof} Now for the next item, simplifying cusps.
-One may find a nice algorithm in SnapPea for doing this, a special, simpler case of which is presented here.\footnote{SnapPea's approach to cusp filling is reminiscent of Jaco and Rubinstein's \emph{layered-triangulations}, developed in \cite{JR06}.} We use the following terminology. \begin{Def} First, suppose $M$ is finitely triangulated.
+It remains to describe how to ``simplify'' a triangulation to induce a minimal triangulation on a boundary components, usually called a \emph{cusp} in this context; and how to fill along a slope in a simplified cusp.
+One may find an algorithm in SnapPy for simplifying boundary components, a special, simpler case of which is presented here.\footnote{SnapPy's approach to cusp filling is reminiscent of the \emph{layered-triangulations} developed in \cite{JR06}.} There is a more efficient method for accomplishing such a simplification, but it requires the technique of \emph{crushing} developed in \cite{JR03}.

+We use the following terminology. \begin{Def} First, suppose $M$ is materially triangulated.
 Let $T$, $T'$ be boundary triangles adjacent along an edge $e$.
 Orient $e$ so that $T$ lies to its left and $T'$ to its right.
 Let $\Delta$ be a fresh tetrahedron, and let $\tau$, $\tau'$ be boundary triangles of $\Delta$ adjacent along an edge $\eta$.
 Orient $\eta$ so that $\tau$ lies to its left and $\tau'$ to its right.
 Without changing $M$'s topology we may glue $\Delta$ to $T$ by gluing $\eta$ to $e$, $\tau$ to $T'$ and $\tau'$ to $T$.
-This is called a \emph{two-two} move. \end{Def} In the above definition, the edge $\eta'$ opposite $\eta$ in $\Delta$ becomes a boundary edge of the new finite triangulation. \begin{Def} We say $e$ is \emph{embedded} when its vertices are distinct.
-We say $e$ is \emph{coembedded} when $\eta'$ as defined above is embedded.
-Equivalently, $e$ is coembedded when the vertices in $T,T'$ opposite $e$ are distinct. \end{Def}
+This is called a \emph{two-two} move.